Action of 4 August 1800: Aftermath

 In the engagement on 4 August 1800 neither side had a single man killed or wounded; the action still inflicted a severe naval defeat on a powerful French frigate force, ending its successful raiding career.
 Captain Jurien in Franchise spent another three weeks off the Brazilian coast before returning to France.
-On 9 August he encountered the merchantman Wellesley, which was on her way to the Cape, but after an engagement of about an hour, the British ship succeeded in driving off her attacker.
+On 9 August he encountered the merchantman Wellesley, which was on her way to the Cape Colony, but after an engagement of about an hour, the British ship succeeded in driving off her attacker.
 Jurien followed Wellesley for two days but then gave up the chase; he then did not see another sail until he left the area.
 Bulteel's convoy continued on, pausing at Rio de Janeiro on 12 August to resupply.
 The East Indiamen then went on to Saint Helena on their way to Asia.
 The two Botany Bay ships sailed on to Australia and the whaler Seringapatam sailed for the South Seas.

 The captured frigates were valuable prizes but the Royal Navy only acquired Medée, which it took into service as HMS Medee; the Navy never commissioned Medee but instead used as a prison ship for a few years before selling her in 1805.
 The frigates had come into port shortly before the Peace of Amiens and thus were deemed surplus to Navy requirements.
 The ships and their stores and equipment were sold privately; the proceeds from the sale were paid as prize money in February 1803.
 The British crews also benefited from head-money, a financial award for each French sailor captured during the engagement.
 Bulteel and Meriton were commended.
 Meriton was to fight two more naval battles against the French, serving at the successful defence of the China Fleet at the Battle of Pulo Aura in February 1804.
 He was badly wounded and captured by a French frigate squadron after a fierce defence at the action of 3 July 1810.